Alangayam

 Alangayam is 8 km from the famous Vainu Bappu Observatory in Kavalur.
 This town is surrounded by mountains on all sides, which keeps Alangayam at a moderate temperature for most of the year.

-Alangayam comprises villages named Kalai Koil, Peddur, Badakuppam, Pulugarpalli, Gejjaloor, Bunkur, Rajapalayam, MGR Nagar, Narasingapuram, Kallaraipatti and Konkiyur.
+Alangayam comprises villages named Kalai Koil, Peddur, Badakuppam, Pulugarpalli, Gejjaloor, Bunkur, Nadumiyur, Rajapalayam, MGR Nagar, Narasingapuram, Kallaraipatti and Konkiyur.

+Alangayam is a Town Panchayat in district of Thirupattur, Tamil Nadu.
+The Alangayam Town Panchayat is divided into 15 wards.
+Alangayam Town Panchayat has population of 18,327 of which 9,059 are males while 9,268 are females as per report released by Census India 2011.